O'Nan moonshine and arithmetic: Traces of Singular Moduli

-where $\mu$ and $\varphi$ denote the M\"obius function and Euler's totient function respectively. \end{proposition} \begin{proof} This follows from a straightforward modification of the proof of Theorem 1.2 in \cite{MillerPixton}. \end{proof} Note that the above proposition is indeed valid for all $N$, not just those where $X_0(N)$ has genus $0$.
+where $\mu$ and $\varphi$ denote the M\"obius function and Euler's totient function, respectively. \end{proposition} \begin{proof} This follows from a straightforward modification of the proof of Theorem 1.2 in \cite{MillerPixton}. \end{proof} Note that the above \Cref{lem:trace0} is indeed valid for all $N$, not just those such that $X_0(N)$ has genus $0$.